 Cora Byrne · Founder, The Ór Standard · April 2026

-The documentation debt that no one is counting
+The documentation debt no one is counting

 Documentation debt has three components: